Awarding and celebrating all the good work carried out by staff and volunteers.

-This year there were 12 award categories which were:
+This year there are 12 award categories which are:

 • Leader